Cortylorchynchus/cortycommission/README.md

 NOTE:  These models below aren't for commissions, Only for my own GFX Art or In-Game used!
 NOTE2:  I have seen some of you hiring me, I am not for hiring!
 (Reason: I don't have that much free time)

+[SCROLL DOWN IF YOU WANT TO START THE COMMISSION WITH ME]

 [Status:]
 🔴 : Perm-Closed/ Temp-Closed
 🟡 : Doing Other's Commission / Busy